 I crochet for the home and family, specialising in maternity accessories and babywear.
 I make affordable cotton cord ties, as a soft and colourful alternative to plastic cord clamps.

 I encapsulate and otherwise prepare placentas.

-I have recently completed my training as a Stillbirthday Doula, enabling me to support birth in any trimester, and families in any outcome.
-It is imperative for me to be able to offer the same level of care and attention when parents are facing loss as in happy births.
+I support birth in any trimester, and am always available to walk with families in their grief.
+It is imperative for me to be able to offer the same level of care and attention when parents are facing infant loss as any other outcome.

 If you would like to work with Elle and Greater Manchester Doulas CIC, please get in touch.